medic/cht-docs/content/en/apps/guides/hosting/monitoring/postgres-ingest.md

      - cht-watchdog-net
 ```

-If there's a missing mount target, then Docker will error.
-Avoid the error by creating an empty file called `~/extra-sql-dashboard.json`.
-We'll use this in the last step below

 ### Adding new scrape config

 Create the `~/scrape_config.custom-sql.yml` file and point the config to our new Postgres Exporter (`custom_sql_exporter:9187`).
 This will tell Prometheus to scrape the new data every 1 minute: